hummingbot/hummingbot-site/docs/governance/proposals.md

     See the [HBOT Tracker](https://docs.google.com/spreadsheets/d/1UNAumPMnXfsghAAXrfKkPGRH9QlC8k7Cu1FGQVL1t0M/edit?usp=sharing) for the current Quorum Percentage, which is based on the HBOT circulating supply.

 ## Types of Proposals

-### Pull Request Proposals

-* Pull Request Proposals (PRP) let HBOT holders **approve pull requests** for merge and inclusion into the Hummingbot codebase.
-* Any wallet with a HBOT balance that meets Minimum HBOT Balance with can create a PRP at the Snapshot sub-space: <https://snapshot.org/#/hbot-prp.eth>.
-* A PRP links to a valid pull request in the Hummingbot code repository.
-See [Contribution Guidelines](../developers/contributions.md) for more information about the process of creating a valid pull request.
-* If the PRP is approved after the Vote Duration and the Quorum is met, then the Foundation will begin the process of reviewing and merging the pull request into the codebase.
-* During the review process, the Foundation will test the submitted pull request to ensure that it fulfills its stated intention, conduct a technical code review, check for conflicts with other parts of the Hummingbot codebase and security issues.
-If the review passes, the pull request is merged into the codebase.
-* If the PRP fails to meet the Approval Threshold, the Foundation will close the related pull request.
-However, the developer is free to create a new pull request and a new PRP at a subsequent date.

-To be considered valid, a PRP should contain the following fields (otherwise the Foundation may close it):

-* **Title**: Starts with `PRP` followed by count and summary (i.e. `PRP-100: [summary]`)
-* **Github Link**: Link to a [Github pull request](https://github.com/hummingbot/hummingbot/pulls), which should contain a detailed explanation of the changes proposed

 ### New Connector Proposals